icgrp/ese532_handouts/ese532_handouts/hw5/homework_submission.md

         ```{hint}
          We are just asking for a Resource Bound analysis here.

-         In the F1 instance, our HLS logic gets implemented inside a "shell".
-The shell consumes about 20% of the FPGA resources, and that includes the PCIe Gen3 X16, DMA engine, DRAM controller interface, ChipScope (Virtual JTAG) and other health monitoring and image loading logic.
-The remaining 80% of the resources is available for the HLS code you write.

-         How many copies of the each design can you fit in the resources available in F1 shell?
+         How many copies of the each design can you fit in the resources available in Ultra96's logic?
 What throughput does each design achieve?
         ```

 3. **HLS Kernel Optimization: Pipelining**
     1. Remove the unroll pragma, and pipeline the `Main_loop_j`